December 15th, 2025

 The Festival of Lights is here!
 Hanukkah kicks off with the lighting of the menorah, celebrating the miracle of oil lasting eight nights.
 It's a time filled with family, storytelling, and of course, delicious fried foods like latkes and sufganiyot.
 Each evening brings another candle, more joy, and a sense of togetherness.
 So, spin that dreidel, savor the gelt, and let the warm glow of the menorah bring light and laughter to those chilly winter nights.
 Mazel tov!

-Hanukkah, the joyous and meaningful holiday, celebrates the triumph of light over darkness and faith over oppression.
-It commemorates the rededication of the Temple in Jerusalem during the Maccabean Revolt, a pivotal moment in Jewish history.TheStartofHanukkah
+Hanukkah, a festival brimming with joy and significance, stands as a timeless beacon celebrating the triumph of light over darkness and faith over oppression.
+This revered holiday commemorates the rededication of the Temple in Jerusalem during the Maccabean Revolt, a pivotal chapter in Jewish history that continues to inspire generations.TheStartofHanukkah

 The Miraculous Story of Hanukkah